Email

 Excellent

-Recommended Bit: Matrix Body PDC Bits with 5–7 blades
+Recommended Bit: A matrix body pdc bit with 5–7 blades

-PDC vs Roller Cone: Cost, Performance, and Durability Comparison
+PDC vs Roller Cone Bit: Cost, ROP and Durability

 Category